standaniels2003-stack/Magneto-Optical-Microsope/Code/Simulations/Notes.md

 **Sat Dec 6:**
 Tried to fix the model_llb solver but i think i just made things worse.
 I might need to just delete it and redo everything properly this time.
 I don't know why suddenly the simulation goes crazy but it is annoying me.
 Volgende keer alle onderdelen van H_effective controleren en kijken welke de problemen veroorzaakt, ik ben bijna zeker dat het H_m is maar ik wil het zeker weten.

+**Sun Dec 14:**
+Changed the model_llb.py to allow for easy extraction of the H effective components, by having sepperate functions for all.
+Now it is time to debug and try to make everything correct.
+I still get weird results for H_eff even without using H_long (or H_m) in it so i have to look into what it is and why.
+I need to find the exact formulas for everything and then i might need to change the simulation code to allow for better usaged, or maybe i need to use way smaller time steps.
+It is starting to get annoying tho, it was very nice that the temperature model worked easily but the other model is very annoying and time consuming.